-Under new regulatory requirements now in force, the Trustee is required to produce an annual Implementation Statement setting out how voting and engagement policies in the Statement of Investment Principles (the "SIP") have been implemented.
-This is the first such statement produced.
-This document also includes a brief summary of updates to the SIP over the reporting period.
+Under regulatory requirements in force, the Trustee is required to produce an annual Implementation Statement (the "Statement") setting out how voting and engagement policies in the Statement of Investment Principles (the "SIP") have been implemented.
+The Statement also includes a brief summary of updates to the SIP over the reporting period.